LssLn/KeepAnEyeOnIt-Salary_Checker/readme.md

 			<br>Everytime it's called, it creates a new file.<br>Future rework: delete the older backups, keep a maximum number of files, where the maximum is represented by X: it can be defined by the user, by default should be a value of 5 or 10.</li>
 			<li><h4>readingFile</h4>
 			Given an already existing txt file written by the previous "writingFile" method, it loads the data retrieved from the txt file into the YEARS ArrayList.</li>
+			<li><h4>deleteBackup</h4>
+			Given a folder with different txt files, each named in the format YYYY_MM_DD_hh_mm_ss.txt, a list is created with all the files name. <br>The list is then reverse-sorted, and with the help of the list all the files, except for the first N (most recents), are deleted.</li>
 		</ul>
 	</li>
 	<li><h3>Utils</h3>